pete0emerson/docs/README.md

 ./generate_docs.sh pete0emerson/terraform-aws-fake tutorials/fake fake v0.0.4
 ```

-Tou can now see the files ready to be committed and deployed:
+You can now see the files ready to be committed and deployed:

 ```
  docs git:(main) ✗ $ git status -u